 This is the Technics SL-1700 MKII.
 It was on the market from about 1979 up until around 1981.
 As you probably already know, Technics was a major player in the turntable market throughout the 1970’s.
 In 1969 they introduced the first direct drive turntable with the SP-10 which was targeted towards professional users but in 1971 they release the SL-1100 for the general public.

 The SL-1700 MKII is a semi-automatic, direct drive turntable with wow and flutter at 0.025%.
 Overall it has great specs and a very solid workhorse.
 It’s similar in build quality to the SL-1200 MK2 and utilizes quite a few shared parts.
 The SL-1700 MKII was geared towards to the home listener however, with its suspended chassis and auto-return features.

-The MK II version of the SL-1700 has automatic cuing while the MKI (SL-1710) version is manual.
-Some other differences / features of the MKII are:
+Both the MK II version of the SL-1700 and the MKI (the black SL-1710) version have automatic cuing.
+Some features of the MKII version are:

 The SL-1700 and SL-1700MKII do have speed adjustment issues at times.
 Usually this can be fairly easily fixed by cleaning the speed control potentiometer or re-flowing the appropriate circuitry.
 So, if you’re thinking of buying one be sure to check the speed control, cuing, and auto-return.
 These are all fixable issues but will cost a bit to remedy.